RevillWeb/rebel-router/README.md

 * History API Support - Where as I've not yet found any real need for this this router is aimed at ultra-modern applications now that the History API is widely supported this will be one of the next features added
 * Intercept transition - A nice feature of many routers is the ability to do work and resolve when finished before a route transition completes allowing you to set-up data from the next page
+* Write a comprehensive test suite to test all aspects of rebel-router and associated elements